Anomaly-free deformations of spherical general relativity coupled to matter: Discussion

 Although the full consistency-equation system is highly coupled, we have been able to provide the general solution for the vacuum case.
 The resulting vacuum Hamiltonian \eqref{hamSO3vacmod} has two free functions, which depend on $E^r$ and $K_\varphi$, and an additional freedom regarding only $E^r$.
 Moreover, we have found a weak Dirac observable \eqref{mass} that can be identified with the mass of the modified system, and its classical limit reproduces the usual Schwarzschild mass.

 In the last section, under certain assumptions for some of the free functions coupled to the matter sector, we have solved the consistency equations for the case coupled to matter in order to obtain a modified Hamiltonian with some free dependence of the curvature component ${K_\varphi}$, which could be understood as a covariant polymerization of the system.
 This solution has led us to the constraint \eqref{polhamimproved}, which is parametrized by one free function of $E^r$ and ${K_\varphi}$.
-Therefore, this analysis opens the possibility to study (scale-dependent) holonomy corrections for this model coupled to matter with local degrees of freedom.
+Therefore, this analysis opens the possibility to study (scale-dependent) holonomy corrections for this model coupled to matter with local degrees of freedom. { Nonetheless, let us stress that probably the obtained solution is not unique, and that the complexity of the system \eqref{consistencyeqs} might leave room for other different polymerized constraints.}

 Finally, by choosing a specific form for the mentioned function, we have obtained the polymeric constraint \eqref{polham}, which is regular for all values of $K_\varphi$ and forms a first-class algebra with the brackets \eqref{hhpol} corrected with the deformation function $\beta$.
 This result can be seen as a family of effective midisuperspaces depending on a free real parameter $\lambda$, with the specific case $\lambda=0$ corresponding to general relativity.
 In fact, as has been shown in the last subsection, these models can be mapped to general relativity through a (divergent) canonical transformation, similar to the one considered in \cite{bgp2}, and a rescaling of the lapse and shift.
 In consequence, the effective midisuperspaces are locally equivalent to the classical theory \cite{bgp2,Bojowald:2021isp}, except in the surfaces of vanishing deformation function $\beta$, which can be interpreted as time-reversal surfaces.
 An issue raised in \cite{Bojowald:2021isp} is that the definition of these surfaces breaks the covariance of the system as they are defined in terms of the values of $K_\varphi$, which is not a spacetime scalar.
 Nonetheless, in our model we have been able to write the deformation function in terms of the mass of the system \eqref{eq.masspol} and the radial component of the triad $E^r$.
 This has shown that, at least in vacuum, the commented surfaces correspond to a minimum value of $E^r$ and thus the classical singularity is unreachable by the modified system.

 {AAB acknowledges financial support from the FPI fellowship \mbox{PRE2018-086516} of the Spanish Ministry of Science, Innovation and Universities.
 This work is funded by Project \mbox{FIS2017-85076-P} (MINECO/AEI/FEDER, UE) and Basque Government Grant \mbox{No.~IT956-16}.}